mckennapsean/dissertation/notes/thesis-office.md

 # Thesis Office Concerns

-Compile uu-dissertation with chapter 2 with no figures.
+Compile uu-dissertation with chapter 2 with no figures & only 'p' placement.

-Large table text size & several figures are close.
-Depends on how measured.
-Will see what the thesis office marks.

 Footnotes & figures, check to see which should be at bottom (5.7, 7.5).